 Bills to most users of the Sewer System are mailed monthly.
-The City adds a 10% penalty, based on current charges to all Sewer System bills not paid within 15 days after the date they are mailed.
-If those bills remain unpaid for 45 days from the original bill, the City delivers a termination notice to the user, and service may be terminated 10 days after that by discontinuing water service.
+Bills are due approximately 18 days after they are issued.
+If not paid by the dur date the bill is subject to a 10% penalty.
+If those bills remain unpaid for 60 days from the original bill, the City delivers a termination notice to the user, and water service may be terminated 10 days after the notice.
 If service is terminated, it will not be restored until the bill is paid or a payment arrangement is signed.

 Ohio law provides additional sewer-charge collection procedures for cities, counties, and villages.
 When sewer charges are not paid when due, they may be sought either by court action or by certification to the county auditor for collection as a special assessment with the real estate taxes, with partial payments (\$10 minimum) permitted before the certification.
+If a customer is a sewer only customer the bill is certified to the property taxes, as the City is unable to terminate sewer only service.
 Certification may be made only if the charges have been due and unpaid for at least 60 days and communication of the pending certification has been attempted with the owner through written notice at least 30 days before the certification.
 After certification, the lien created by the certification may be released upon full payment to the County Fiscal Officer of the unpaid water charges plus associated penalties, if any.
-The City began these procedures for the collection of delinquent water charges in 2004.
+The City began these procedures for the collection of delinquent charges in 2004.

-Sewer System account receivables over 30 days past due totaled \$ 4,335,221 which represents 44% of the \$9,805,503 in sewer receivables at 12/31/2018.
-The amounts past due as of 12/31/2018 are as follows: 30 day - \$ 1,460,791, 60 day - \$1,140,165 and 90 day - \$1,755,034.
+Sewer System account receivables over 30 days past due totaled \$4,140,162 which represents 43% of the \$9,536,673 in sewer receivables at 12/31/2019.
+The amounts past due as of 12/31/2019 are as follows: 30 day - \$1,460,070, 60 day - \$1,185,392 and 90 day - \$1,490,700.
 It is the general policy of the Utilities Business Office to pursue economically feasible collection of outstanding balances rather than write them off.

-Historical Income, Expenditures and Debt Service Coverage
+Historical Income.
+Expenditures and Debt Service Coverage